 Farm mechanization and a changing state economy have resulted in a steady decline in the percentage of Kentuckians working on the farm.
 Farm employment is the "number of workers engaged in the direct production of agricultural commodities, either livestock or crops; whether as a sole proprietor, partner, or hired laborer."
-The Bureau of Economic Analysis estimates Kentucky's farm employment at about 84,400, which is around 3.3 percent of total employment or jobs in the state.
-As one can see on the chart below, this is much higher than either the competitor states or the U.S., both of which are estimated at 1.35 percent.
+The Bureau of Economic Analysis estimates Kentucky's farm employment at about 82,600, which is around 3.2 percent of total employment or jobs in the state.
+As one can see on the chart below, this is much higher than either the competitor states or the U.S., both of which are estimated at 1.3 percent.
 While Kentucky's farm employment is high compared to other states and the nation, it has decreased precipitously since the late 1960s when it was about 11 percent.
-Kentucky's farm employment has been under 4 percent since 2005 and has remained more or less stable since that time.
+Kentucky's farm employment has been under 4 percent since 2005, and has continued to decline since that time.